gabridome/docs/bitcoinclients.md

 find in many shops: for one, they ensure the merchant that he is receiving good money but also they help in maintaining the system clean of fake money in general.

-"Fake bitcoins", meaning in this context a transaction that tries to spend bitcoins created in an invalid way or to spend coins already spent in a previous transaction, are refused by full nodes as soon as the transaction tries to approach the first one in the propagation phase.
+"Fake bitcoins", meaning in this context those resulting from a transaction that tries to spend bitcoins created in an invalid way or to spend coins already spent in a previous transaction, are refused by full nodes as soon as the transaction tries to approach the first one in the propagation phase.

 A full validating node when receives the transaction performs the security checks necessary to veriy that the transaction involves sound money before